 The Exclude regions of elements property allows you to exclude from the search area the region of the found hypothesis for an element.
 If no hypothesis of the excluded element is found, this constraint will not affect the search area of the element.

 Note.An exception to this are cases where the user has specified additional constraints for some of the boundaries of the hypothesis for the excluded element in the Advanced pre-search relations pane.
 In this case, if the program fails to find the excluded element, it will cut out the rectangular search area of this element from the surrounding search area.
 See the Fuzzy rectangle section for details about internal rectangles.

 Recognition of vertical text

 For the Currency, Date, Phone, Character String, Static Text, Paragraph elements, a Search through vertical text option is available, which allows for recognition of both horizontally- and vertically-oriented text.
-The Top-down and Bottom-up options enable and disable the recognition of vertical text from top to bottom and from bottom to top respectively.
+The Clockwise oriented and Counterclockwise oriented options enable and disable the recognition of vertical text from top to bottom and from bottom to top respectively.
 These are enabled by default and can be disabled only when Search through vertical text is selected.